WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Python handles polling of log file folders and executing MySQL Database LOAD DATA statements, Stored Procedures & Functions and SQL Statements.
 Python drives the application but MySQL does all Data Manipulation & Processing.

 For Auditability logging of messages, events and errors of processes on client and server is extremely important.
 This application has both a client and server module.
 The client module can be run on multiple computers in different locations feeding a single server module.

-Application processing and polling has been heavily tested with MySQL versions 8.0.39, 8.4.3, 9.0.0 & 9.1.0 and on 3 platforms.

 Application is developed with Python 3.12, MySQL and 4 Python modules.
 Modules are listed with Python Package Index link, install command for each platform & GitHub Repository link.